 Losing that person would mean lost sales, a floundering business, and significantly less personal income to you.
 It might cause you to struggle to pay your overhead and other employee’s salaries.
 And because of their unique abilities and talents, the cost of replacing them would be tremendously high.

 Perhaps they have the Midas touch in sales or marketing, bringing in the majority of your new accounts.
-It could be the VP of operations or a high-level manager who is largely responsible for the efficiency and processes your business is known for.
-Or maybe it’s your #1 technician, with the wealth of knowledge, skill, and expertise that has built your company’s reputation.
-Without them, you may be unable to deliver on your company’s promises.
+It could be the VP of operations or key decision-makers who are largely responsible for the efficiency and processes your company is known for.
+Or maybe it’s your #1 technician, with the wealth of knowledge, skill sets, and expertise that has built your company’s reputation.
+Without them, you may be unable to deliver on your company’s promises and products.

 Impact of Losing a Key Person